UBB-bibliometrics/Funder/EU_synonyms.md

 AND NOT CONTAINS(([NIB_FUNDING_organisation]),	"Recherche"	)
 AND NOT CONTAINS(([NIB_FUNDING_organisation]),	"NSERC"	)
 ```
 In the current version, I have used `OR CONTAINS([NIB_FUNDING_organisation],"_ERC") OR CONTAINS([NIB_FUNDING_organisation], "(ERC)")`, seems to work ok and no extra results were found with only searching for `ERC`.
 Note that this works because I have separated funders using `_` when creating the original data.
 The same goes for `_EU` etc.

+Update 11.2022 - Have implemented REGEX_MATCH so this is less of a problem now.

 ### Terms used